fusonic/amazon-dash-buttons/README.md

 }
 ```
 #### Providers
-Currently the following Providers are supported:
+Currently the following providers are supported:
 * [Bring](https://getbring.com/)
 * [Slack](https://slack.com/)

-If the Provider you are looking for is currently not supported, feel free to integrate it into the project.
+If the provider you are looking for is currently not supported, feel free to integrate it into the project.
 Therefore have a look at the Contribute section.

 #### Documentation on Providers